 An impressive automatic reload feature takes the weight of stopping the game to recharge off your shoulders.
 There’s also an option that makes adjustments to the playing field to make it easier for kids.
 This is a product that suits both amateurs and more suited players equally.

-When it comes to laser tag, sound is a controversial feature; some devices have no sound, while others have a very loud one.
+When it comes to quality laser tag guns, sound is a controversial feature; some devices have no sound, while others have a very loud one.
 Nerf Phoenix laser tag set has an advantage over its competitors in this area, as it offers a wide range of shooting sounds.
 Adding more ambiance to your game.
-We have written a detailed review of the Nerf Set here.

 This set performs badly when it comes to operating power.
 It uses 6 AAA batteries that need replacement every 3 hours of gaming, which is annoying and definitely not cost-efficient.

-- Recommended for ages 8 years & up
+- Recommended for ages 8 years and up

 - Can be set to 10 or 25 hits